CRUCIFIXION, POPULE MEUS

 At the top of the print are three prefigurements of Christ’s death, taken from the Biblia Pauperum and the Speculum Humane Salvationis: Abraham’s sacrifice of Isaac, Eleazar Maccabee killing a war elephant and dying underneath the falling beast; and Moses lifting up the brazen serpent in the desert.
 The allegorical significance of the brazen serpent was explained by Christ Himself: And as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up: that whosoever believeth in him, may not perish; but may have life everlasting.

-15th century panel paintings, tapestries and prints influenced the drawings upon which this broadside is based.
-Artists whose work I studied when drawing them include Gerard David, Martin Schongauer, Rogier van der Weyden and the Master of the Holy Kinship.
+15th century panel paintings, tapestries and prints influenced the drawings upon which this work is based.
+Artists whose work I studied include Gerard David, Martin Schongauer, Rogier van der Weyden and the Master of the Holy Kinship.

 The print costs $53.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.
 See this page for additional ordering instructions and general information.
-If you want to pay via a check or money order, please e-mail me at danmitsui [at] hotmail [dot] com.
+If you want to pay via a check or money order, please e-mail me at danielmitsuiartist at gmail dot com.

 The hand-colored print with illuminated details costs $1093.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.
 See this page for additional ordering instructions and general information.
-If you want to pay via a check or money order, please e-mail me at danmitsui [at] hotmail [dot] com.
+If you want to pay via a check or money order, please e-mail me at danielmitsuiartist at gmail dot com.